PlayPratz/Scorecard/README.md

 ## ⚙️ Core Concepts <a name = "core-concepts"/>

-A Cricket Match is represented by the falling constructs or concepts:
+A Cricket Match is represented by the following constructs or concepts:

 1. [Cricket Match](#cricket-match)
 2. [Innings](#innings)